ziyanwang1105/JavaScriptProject1/README.md

 ## Functionality & MVPs

 In this Mahjong calculator, users will be able to:
--construct their winning hand by choosing the tiles -have a button to submit the winning hand to calculate the score -have a setting button to get into a setting interface to customize scoring points rules -clear the hand
+- construct their winning hand by choosing the tiles
+- have a button to submit the winning hand to calculate the score
+- have a setting button to get into a setting interface to customize scoring points rules
+- clear the hand

 In addition, this project will include:
--Detect speical combination of winning hand(eg. seven pairs, Thirteen orphans, etc.)
+- Detect speical combination of winning hand(eg. seven pairs, Thirteen orphans, etc.)
--Have default setting for some popular Mahjong rules
+- Have default setting for some popular Mahjong rules

 ## Wire Frame